Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Oktober 2025 23.35.00 UTC
+- WIB: Jumat, 24 Oktober 2025 00.26.34 UTC
-- WITA: Jumat, 24 Oktober 2025 00.35.00 UTC
+- WITA: Jumat, 24 Oktober 2025 01.26.34 UTC
-- WIT: Jumat, 24 Oktober 2025 01.35.00 UTC
+- WIT: Jumat, 24 Oktober 2025 02.26.34 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"There is only one thing worse than fighting with allies and that is fighting without them."

 Kategori: friendship